Nice to meet you.

 • More personal: A physical letter tends to carry a more personal appeal to it than an email on a computer screen.
 This is especially true if your organization takes the time to write and/or sign your thank-you letters by hand!

-• Can stand out: Especially in the digital age, it can be hard to break through the clutter.
-That’s why sometimes a nice, well-crafted physical letter can be exactly what you need to get your message to stand out.
+• Can stand out: It can be hard to break through the clutter, especially in the digital age.
+That’s why sometimes a nice, well-crafted physical letter can be exactly what you need to make your message stand out.

 Email